timajwilliams/timajwilliams.github.io/_posts/2024-12-17-gemma-scope.md

 For researchers, the possibilities are endless: dive into the weights, analyze the latents, and help us all better understand the strange, beautiful, and superposed world of neural networks.
 Interpretability is hard, but with tools like Gemma Scope, it just got a little easier.

 You can start experimenting today: [Check out the models](https://huggingface.co/google/gemma-scope) and [explore the demo](https://neuronpedia.org/gemma-scope).

+The [demo at neuronpedia](https://neuronpedia.org/gemma-scope) is awesome - the latent dimensions have been labelled by llm so you can see the utility of tools like these against your own inputs.